Initial Forensics Confirms Gabby Petito Murdered, Says FBI | World

 Influencer’s disappearance causes commotion in the US

+Gabby Petito left her job in July to travel across the United States in a van with Laundrie, 23 years old.
+She documented the trip on Instagram.

-A video they posted on YouTube, showing them smiling, kissing and running on the beach, has been viewed over 2.3 million times.
+A video posted by them on YouTube, in which they appear smiling, kissing and running on the beach has been seen over 2.3 million times.

-But on September 1, after a month of traveling, Laundrie returned home to Florida in her white van and no Petito.
+But on September 1st, after a month of traveling, Laundrie returned home to Florida, with his white van and alone.
 His family reported his disappearance 10 days later.

-According to the BBC, two weeks before Petito’s disappearance on Aug.
-11, police in the southern Utah city of Moab were called in for a possible incident of domestic violence involving the couple.
+According to the BBC, two weeks before Gabby Petito disappeared, on August 11, police in the city of Moab, southern Utah, were called in for a possible incident of domestic violence involving the couple.

+Gabrielle ‘Gabby’ Petito has not communicated with her family since August — Photo: Reproduction/Instagram/Via BBC

-Police released a body camera that showed Petito crying and complaining about his mental health to the police.
+Police released a body camera that showed Gabby crying and complaining about her mental health to the police.
 She also said that the couple had been arguing more often.

-Police officers recommended that they spend the night apart, but did not open an inquiry.
-It is still unknown what happened after that.
+The cops recommended that they spend the night apart, but they did not open any inquiry.
+It’s still not known what happened after that.

 Videos: The most watched G1 in the last 7 days